mjrehder/MJRFlexStyleComponents/README.md

 ### MJRFlexBaseControl

 This is the base class for all flex style controls.
 Extend this control, if you want to create a control based on the same styles and principles as the other components in this library.

-## TODO
-Here are some item, which could improve the components.
-Any contribution is welcome and this list might be an inspiration.

-### Discrete/Step Values
-Right now the sliders are continous.
-It would be nice to have stepping values, which allow the slider to snap to these.

-### Inverse Direction
-Currently only left-to-right (horizontal) and top-down (vertical) layout is supported.
-Especially for the FlexSeriesView it would make sense to have bottom-up also.

 ## Acknowledgements